When the saint comes dancing in

 “Venga!
 Come on in,” shouts our neighbour, who has spotted us in the doorway.

 If I hadn’t walked in through the wooden door, I would never have believed that I was in church.
-San Blas comes dancing past us.
+The saint comes dancing past us.
 He bobs up and down as the rhythm gets faster.
 The guys holding him up dance a few steps backwards and then swirl around with him.
 Everyone is clapping and dancing too.
 The elderly people start to form a queue and before I know it they are all weaving their way under the Saint and out on the other side.
 The children follow suit.
 And next, the band, instruments included and still playing, dance their way underneath him.
-San Blas then moves off at a fast pace down the church and back up again.
+San Blas then moves off at a fast pace along the aisle and back up again.

 More people weave in and out underneath.
 I wave across the church at a friend who is busy taking photos.
 She dances her way across to me.
 “Isn’t it fun?” she laughs in between taking photos.
 I spot the lady from the bakery and ask her, shouting above the music, how they decide who will carry the Saint.
 I know in other towns there’s often a waiting list for this honour.
 She explains that it is always the young people who are 21 that year.